lightsofapollo/fig/index.md

 ---
 layout: default
-title: Fig | Punctual, lightweight development environments using Docker
+title: Fig | Punctual, isolated development environments using Docker
 ---

 Fig
 ====

-Punctual, lightweight development environments using Docker.
+Punctual, isolated development environments using Docker.

 Fig is a tool for defining and running isolated application environments.
 You define the services which comprise your app in a simple, version-controllable YAML configuration file that looks like this: